5 Signs Of Vitamin A Deficiency

 Signs of Vitamin A Deficiency

 Vitamin A is important for good skin health.
 A deficiency can cause skin dryness and inflammation.
 It has been implicated in skin conditions like acne, eczema, and keratosis pilaris.
-Low levels of vitamin A can also cause impaired wound healing.
+Low levels of vitamin A can also impair wound healing.

 Dry Eyes & Night Blindness